goflash/flash/README.md

 - **🧩 API:** Clean, minimal, and ergonomic—`flash.New()`, `flash.Ctx`, and composable middleware.
 - **🔗 Interop & compatibility:** 100% net/http, HTTP/2-ready; mount any `http.Handler`, and `App` is an `http.Handler`.
 - **🔌 Extensibility:** Add your own middleware, plug in any logger (slog, zap, zerolog), and compose freely.
-- **🚀 Modern Go:** Designed for Go 1.22+, leverages context, slog, and best practices for performance and safety.
+- **🚀 Modern Go:** Designed for Go 1.23+, leverages context, slog, and best practices for performance and safety.
 - **🛡️ Security:** Safe defaults; optional CSRF, timeouts, rate limiting,  session hardening via middleware and many more.
-- **🛠️ Support:** Works with standard tooling (net/http, HTTP/2, pprof, Prometheus, OpenTelemetry, etc).
+- **🛠️ Support:** Works with standard tooling (net/http, HTTP/2, pprof).
 - **🧭 Scope:** Minimal core by design; advanced patterns live in middleware and the examples repository.

 ---